mrjjwright/NoSQLite/README.md

 How to use
 -------------------

+Put `nosqlite.js` and `sql.js` in your node.requires path.

-First make sure you have an HTML5 compatible sqlite driver.
+You will also need an HTML5 compatible sqlite driver.
 [Node-sql](http://github.com/mrjjwright/node-sqlite) is what I (mrjjwright) use and is the only one tested with NoSQLite at the moment.
+If you want to use it, download it, compile it for node and put it in the node.requires. path.

-Add necessary requires (examples are shown in CoffeeScript):
+Add necessary requires to the top of your JS (examples are shown in CoffeeScript):

 	sqlite: require("node-sqlite")
 	nosql: require("nosqlite")